bkroggel/luzid/_posts/2016-03-25-The-static-way-of-presenting-your-tweets.md

 Speaking of a nice design: Using the official [Embedded Timeline](https://dev.twitter.com/web/embedded-timelines) Feature of Twitter wasn't really an option for me.
 Of course, there are definitely some situations, where a simple and fast working solution might come in handy, but creating a website based on a simplistic approach definitely needs a much more tailored and well fitting option.

 You think that shouldn't be a problem?
 (Well…it is).
 There are a great amout of plugins out there that totally fit my needs, execpt of one little detail.
 While [Tweetie](http://sonnyt.com/Tweetie/) by [Sonny T.](http://sonnyt.com/) for example is a outstandingly easy to use jQuery plugin that totally looks like a no-questions-asked solution, it depends (and that is totally not the fault of the developer) on the Twitter 1.1 API and therefore needs a server side authentication via an OAUTH process.
 Of course that is not a bummer if you already run your page on a PHP server (or probably most of the other server side processing solutions) but what if you are one of those guys who try to keep everything as simple as possible.
-What if you use a totally plain approach and deploy your website with an [static site generator](https://www.staticgen.com/) like [Jekyll](http://jekyllrb.com), [Hugo](http://gohugo.io/) or [Middleman](https://www.staticgen.com/middleman)?[^2]
+What if you use a totally plain approach and deploy your website with a [static site generator](https://www.staticgen.com/) like [Jekyll](http://jekyllrb.com), [Hugo](http://gohugo.io/) or [Middleman](https://www.staticgen.com/middleman)?[^2]

 Looks like you've got a little problem my dear web developer.
 Or to put it in a better way: You've got a little problem if you don't now, where to go.